 Among other things, allows companies to sue other companies for false advertising (i.e., if they misrepresent the nature or qualities of their good or service in commercial advertising).

 - Directs the FTC and the FDA to issue regulations requiring that all “consumer commodities” be labeled to disclose net contents, identity of commodity, and name and place of business of the product’s manufacturer, packer, or distributor.

-- Authorizes additional regulations where necessary to prevent consumer deception (or to facilitate value comparisons) with respect to descriptions of ingredients, slack-fill of packages, lower price labeling, or characterization of package sizes.
+- Authorizes additional regulations where necessary to prevent consumer deception (or to facilitate value comparisons) with respect to descriptions of ingredients, You know when you buy a big bag of chips, and you’re all psyched for a feast, and then it turns out there are like, three chips in the bag?
+That bag is slack filled. of packages, lower price labeling, or characterization of package sizes.

 - States that a product with a “Made in America” or “Made in the U.S.A.” label on it must conform with the domestic content requirements for such claims established by the FTC’s decisions and orders.
 The current standard for making such a claim is that the product’s parts and the labor must be “all or virtually all” made in the U.S.

 States that it is unfair and/or deceptive for a ticket agent to make certain misrepresentations, such as:

 - Misrepresentations as to the quality or kind of service, type or size of aircraft, and points served;